webonyx/graphql-php/UPGRADE.md

 ### Breaking (major): dropped deprecations
  - dropped deprecated `GraphQL\Schema`.
 Use `GraphQL\Type\Schema`.

+### Breaking: change TypeKind constants
+The constants in `\GraphQL\Type\TypeKind` were partly renamed and their values have been changed to match their name instead of a numeric index.

 ## Upgrade v0.12.x > v0.13.x

 ### Breaking (major): minimum supported version of PHP